Power Lines are Not Covered with an Insulating Material

 Distance Is Your Best Protection

 Keep yourself, your tools, and all equipment at least 10 feet away from overhead power lines that are typically present in residential areas.
 As voltage increases, clearance distances also increase.
-Contact Westar Energy at 800-383-1183 to confirm the power line voltage and distance requirements.
+Contact KCP&L and Westar Energy, Evergy companies at 800-383-1183 to confirm the power line voltage and distance requirements.

 Would You Like to Know More?